Come chat with us and we will get back to you as soon as possible!

 echo "deb [ arch=amd64,arm64 signed-by=/usr/share/keyrings/mongodb-server-7.0.gpg ] https://repo.mongodb.org/apt/ubuntu focal/mongodb-org/7.0 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-7.0.list

-Update the APT repository to synchronize the local package database:
+Update the APT repository to sync the local package database:

 sudo apt-get update

-Run the following command to install the latest stable MongoDB version using APT:
+Run the following command to install the latest stable version of MongoDB using the APT package management system:

 sudo apt-get install -y mongodb-org